The Mellby model

 It is important to acquire a shared perception of the company between shareholders and management – it is we together who will develop the company.
 For this reason, we invest a lot of time finding an incentive structure focusing on ownership among management, so that we truly work together towards the same objectives.

-Mellby Gård has chosen to be present in five different verticals: industry, retail, construction-related, agriculture and services.
+Mellby Gård has chosen to be present in five different verticals: industry, consumer goods, construction, agriculture and services.
 From an overarching portfolio perspective, it is important to balance the verticals to spread the risks.
 There are currently no plans to invest in other verticals, although we do not rule this out for the future.